If you are in a hurry and just want to find out what the best open back headphones are, then we recommend the Beyerdynamic DT 990 as the best one.

 Do I Need a Headphone Amp and DAC?

 Since we are in the realm of production gear there is another thing to consider.
 Some headphones will work best when running through a headphone amp.
 This becomes even more evident with more expensive headphones with a high impedance rating.
 The higher the impedance the more voltage the headphones need to reach a quality sound level.
 Plugging these headphones into a poor quality sound system or your smartphone will not give you the best performance.
+Likewise, many beginner DJ controllers won’t handle these headphones well.
 You’ll also lose out on sound quality.
 If you want to learn more about impedance check out this video:

 Some headphone amps will come with a built-in DAC (Digital to Analog Converter).
 These are important if you listen to music via your computer, laptop or tablet.
 It converts the digital signal into analog for the best sound experience.
 For headphone amps that don’t have it built-in, you’ll need to invest in a separate component.
 The DAC will then connect from your computer to your headphone amp and you’ll plug your headphones into the amp.

 If all this sounds a bit much don’t be too concerned.
 We’ve tried to select headphones that will perform reasonably without a headphone amp.
 Keep in mind you can pick up an affordable headphone amp or DAC down the line.
 The majority of your budget should be focused on getting a quality pair of headphones with an eye at acquiring a headphone amp soon.
 If you do have the extra funds available then feel free to pick up the best headphone amp you can afford.
 You certainly won’t regret it.